 Should I Just Choose The Cheapest Reefer Insurance?

-It is not a good idea to just select the cheapest reefer insurance.
+It is not a good idea to just select the cheapest.
 Different insurance companies provide different types of reefer insurance.
 Not all insurance plans are created equal.
 Choose the cheapest insurance and your reefer truck and/or cargo may not be adequately protected.

 It is not uncommon for insurance policies to exclude different commodities like seafood or pharmaceuticals.
 So, you could be left owing thousands of dollars if your claim is denied because of an exclusion.
-When comparing reefer insurance policies, make sure you carefully check out all exclusions.
-Also, check to see if the policy includes the following types of reefer truck insurance coverages:
+When comparing policies, make sure you carefully check out all exclusions.
+Also, check to see if the policy includes the following types of coverages:

 - Auto Liability – This coverage is a must.
 To be in compliance with state laws, you must carry auto liability insurance.
 It pays for damage to others’ property in the event of an at-fault accident.
 Liability also pays medical claims and protects you in the case of a lawsuit.